 All students follow the Key Stage 4 Core PE 'Maintaining a Healthy Lifestyle' programme.

-As well as following the Core PE programme, some students may choose a PE course as one of their option subjects.
-This course is taken in addition to the Core PE ('Maintaining a Healthy Lifestyle') programme.
+As well as following the Core PE programme, some students may choose a PE course (GCSE or OCR) as one of their option subjects.
+This course is taken in addition to the Core PE (Sport & Recreation) programme.